-- It supports various plugin the like camera, Bluetooth, Wi-Fi, speech recognition and lots more
+- It supports various plugins, like camera, Bluetooth, Wi-Fi, and speech recognition.

-Answer: In 2019 Google has announced Kotlin as its Official language for Android development before that there was no official language for Android and developers would use Java to develop Android application.
-Android support both Java and Kotlin.
+Answer: In 2019, Google announced Kotlin as the official language for Android development.
+Before that, there was no official language for Android, and developers used Java to develop Android applications.
+Therefore, Android supports both Java and Kotlin.

-Answer: .APK (Android Application Package) which is also known as the android app file extension, it is a compressed file format which contains all application code, resource files, certification and other files.
-All the application files are compressed in once so that it is easy to distribute and install.
+Answer: .APK (Android Application Package) is the android app file extension.
+It is a compressed file format that contains all the application code, resource files, certificates, and other files.
+All the application files are compressed into a single file so that distribution and installation become easy.

-Answer: An activity is defined as the GUI of a single screen which performs an action on the screen, a complete application is made up of many activities.
-For example, if we have created an email application so its inbox interface would be an activity and its Draft interface would be another.
+Answer: An activity is defined as the GUI of a single screen that performs an action on the screen.
+A complete Android application is made up of many activities.
+For example, if we create an email Android application, its inbox and draft interfaces will be distinct activities.

 - Linux Kernel